 Living outside the camp doesn’t mean things were easy – Jesus promised His followers difficulty (John 15:18-20), not a life of ease!
 When I was 33 our beautiful 6 year old daughter poured boiling hot water onto her face and chest.
 Layers of her skin were peeling off… she suffered second degree burns on her face and chest.
 We were having a break in a remote area with no telephone, so we had to use a neighbour’s phone to call for an ambulance.
 The emergency doctor gave us pain killers to give her as needed.
 I stayed up most of the night praying for her.
 I would rather have been burned myself than have my child suffer and I realised just a little of how God felt in seeing His Son suffer on the Cross.
 Amazingly, my daughter slept fine, and needed NO pain killers whatsoever, not even the next day.
 She said that the burns didn’t hurt; at all!
 That, to me, was such a miracle!
 After weeks of dressings, the doctors could not believe how well her skin had healed, to the point that there was no scarring whatsoever.
 This, on a girl who scars easily, and had a small scar on her cheek for years from the scratch of a playmate’s fingernail at age 3!

-While Mike was sick we had put our house on the market.
+While Mike was sick we had put our house up for sale.
 With Mike not able to work for months, and me at home with our two young children, we felt we needed to sell the house and pay off the mortgage in order to survive financially.
 We felt very at peace about this, in fact, God gave us great peace throughout the whole ordeal of Mike’s sickness, to the point that our Doctor later apologised, saying that he had wrongly interpreted our peacefulness to mean that things weren’t as bad as they really were!

 When God had called us out of the church, we had also felt called to leave our home and country and were ready to sell our house.
 We thought that perhaps God was using Mike’s sickness as the trigger to get the house sold.
 But it was on the market for six months with no buyer.
 So with Mike recovered, we took it off the market again.
 A few months later, out of the blue someone knocked on our door to ask if the house was still for sale.
 On a date that was significant to us (it was the same date that God had told us we were to leave the church three years previously) they made a cash offer and we sold the house for the amount we had been asking!